1. Home

 In either form of solar PPA, you pay for the amount of solar electricity your home consumes rather than a fixed monthly lease payment.
 Solar PPA rates are typically locked in at prices lower than average utility bill electricity costs.

-Pros and Cons of Leasing a Solar Panel System
+Pros and Cons of Leasing Solar Panels

 A table showing the pros and cons of solar leases